yywthgryx8-boop/Lattice-Framework-Solutions/sentinel_os_demo/README.md

 # SentinelOS Demo — Guard & Archetype Tuner

-This demo shows two key pieces: a simple content guard detector and a robust feedback layer for tuning guard modes per archetype.
+This demo shows two key pieces: a simple content guard detector and a contraint-based feedback layer for tuning guard modes per archetype-defined user interfaces.

 ## Why This Matters
-- This pattern mirrors how adaptive systems bias behavior without retraining models.
+- This pattern mirrors how adaptive systems are able to bias behavior without retraining models.
 -
 ## Features